-STARC’s temporary, reusable containment panels are tested and listed as meeting ASTM E-84 Class A performance for smoke and fire.
+Our temporary, reusable containment panels meet ASTM E84 Class A performance guidelines for smoke and fire.

 Class A Fire & Smoke Rated

-When conducting healthcare renovations, almost all facilities require temporary containment materials to be used that meet the ASTM E-84 Class A requirement; the most stringent of the requirement classes.
-RealWall™ and LiteBarrier™ containment systems have an ASTM E-84 Class A rating, meaning they have the lowest fire spread rate and minimal smoke production.
+When conducting healthcare renovations, almost all facilities require the use of temporary containment materials that meet the ASTM E84 Class A requirement – the most stringent of the requirement classes.
+Both the RealWall™ and LiteBarrier™ containment systems have an ASTM E84 Class A rating, which means they have the lowest fire spread rate and minimal smoke production.

 It’s important to note that not all containment systems on the market have been tested; in some cases, only certain components have been tested.
 When looking at E84 ratings, ensure that the entire system has been both tested and approved.